kunaldeep799/Issue-Tracker/README.md

 ## How to setup the project on local system
   1. Clone this project from https://github.com/kunaldeep799/Issue-Tracker-Main.git
   2. Start by installing npm if you don't have it already.
-  3. Navigate to Project Directory and run the following the command.
+  3. Navigate to Project Directory and run the following the command, After thath visit in your local browser- http://localhost:8000/
    ````
         npm install
         node index.js
    ````
-  4.visit in your local browser- http://localhost:8000/
 ## Features

   ### Home Page